TariqAlmazyad/TariqAlmazyad_portfolio/README.md

                 ## Welcome to my portfolio

                 # My name is Tariq Almazyad .
-## I am a junior iOS developer .
+                ## I am a junior iOS developer , and currently working as freelance for making apps.
-### I believe a great iOS developer never stops from learning new skils everyday.
+                ### I believe a great iOS developer never stops from learning new skills everyday.
-### Test

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown